AmolKulkarni00/M2-EmbSys/Project/1_Requirements/Readme.md

 | HL4 | Number of vechile present displayed on screen |

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Best Method followed
+## Best Method followed
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Drivers find a free parking space faster, which reduces congestion and various other negative externalities.
 * The smart parking system with guidance to a free parking space can improve the traffic situation in cities.
-* Providing better control for consumers, businesses, and law enforcement representatives
+* Providing better control for consumers, businesses, and law enforcement representatives.